habanero-rice/hclib-legacy/installation.md

 # Installation Instructions

-HClib is a library layer built on top of existing runtimes.
+HClib is a library layer built on top of a supporting runtime.
 The reference HClib implementation is built on top of the Open Community Runtime (OCR) that must be installed separately.

 ## Installing Open Community Runtime (OCR)